Badaber uprising: Uprising

 On 26 April 1985, at about 6 pm, only two of seventy Mujahideen guards were on duty.
 The others were gathered at the drill square for evening prayers (namaz).
 In an uprising, prisoners entered the fortress armory, took weapons and ammunition, and tried to escape.
 Some may have tried to capture the fortress' radio center to report their location.
 However, the head guard, Haist Gol, raised the alarm and prevented the escape of the prisoners.
 The prisoners did seize key locations within the fortress.

 Afghan Mujahideen, Pakistani infantry and tank units, and artillery forces of the XI Corps blockaded the fortress.
 Several attempts to recapture the fortress were repelled by the prisoners.
 At 9 pm, Burhanuddin Rabbani, arrived at the base and negotiated with the prisoners.
 He suggested they surrender and their lives would be spared.
 The prisoners demanded a meeting with the Soviet and Afghan ambassadors to Pakistan and representatives from the International Red Cross and Red Crescent Movement.
 The prisoners threatened to ignite the armory if their demands were not met.
 Rabbani rejected the prisoners' demands and fighting continued.

 On 27 April 1985 at around 8am, Rabbani's bodyguard was wounded by rockets fired by the prisoners.
 Rabbani prepared to attack the fortress using rockets (9K51 Grad), tanks, and Pakistan Air Force helicopters.
 The uprising ended when the fortress was destroyed by an explosion.
-It may be that artillery shells struck the armoury or it may be that the explosion was caused by the prisoners themselves.
+It is believed that the explosion was caused by the POWs themselves, destroying a large cache of weapons.
 Any survivors of the explosion were dragged to the walls and killed.

 Casualties

-The identities of the prisoners are uncertain.
+The identities of the prisoners are uncertain, including all 40 of the Afghan casualties.
 One was Nikolay Saminj, a Soviet forces junior sergeant, who was posthumously awarded Kazakhstan's Order of Valor, 3rd degree on 12 December 2003.
 Another was Alexandr Zverkovich, a Soviet forces private, who was posthumously memorialised on the 10th anniversary of the withdrawal of the Soviet Army from Afghanistan.

-According to Russian sources, between 100 and 120 Afghan Mujahideen were killed.
-The Badaber fortress, its armory and its ordnance (including three 9K51 Grad multiple rocket launchers, thousands of shells and rockets, approximately forty cannons, mortars and machine guns), and its chancellery, including a list of the prisoners, were destroyed.
+According to Russian sources, between 100 and 120 Afghan Mujahideen were killed, between 40 and 90 regular Pakistani military.
+The Badaber fortress, its armory and its ordnance (including three 9K51 Grad multiple rocket launchers, thousands of shells and rockets, approximately forty cannons, mortars, 2 million rounds of ammunition and machine guns), and its chancellery, including a list of the prisoners, were destroyed.
 Soviet satellite data from 28 April 1985 showed an 80 m crater at the site.